The elliptical is one piece of gym equipment that many gym “buffs” have probably never even thought about using.

 Although there seems to be a constant stereotype about ellipticals from many personal trainers and “gym buffs,” they are generally always wrong.

-Sprinting and bicycling are absolutely great forms of conditioning, but they are not the only ones.
+Sprinting and using a stationary bike are absolutely great forms of conditioning, but they are not the only ones.

 Elliptical training machines are also excellent for keeping in your home.
-The elliptical is not necessarily a functional movement, but it still hosts a plethora of benefits!
+You can very easily make an elliptical machine a part of your easy at home workout plan.